peritext/peritext/specification/sections/doc-resources_syntax.md

 When this is done, default contextualization params are automatically provided to specify a way to display this contextualization in the document (as an aside-caller, as a footnote caller, as a html-replacement caller (for bib references)).

 However, it is also possible to provide some params to specify how to contextualize the resource in the document.
-This is done by **following or preceding the resource contextualization call with a javascript-like object, therefore surrounded by ``{}``.** Example :
+This is done by **following or preceding the resource contextualization call with a bibtex contextualization object.** Example :

 ```
 //possible params location #1